- How has 2020 accelerated the acceptance of the digital economy?

 There is no digital economy, just the economy

-There’s an excellent essay that I always recommend to people interested in how technology and society are shaping (and reshaping) each other: Technology and History: “Kranzberg’s Laws”.Kranzberg, M 1986, ‘Technology and History: “Kranzberg’s Laws”’, Technology and Culture, vol. 27, no. 3, pp. 544–560, <http://www.jstor.org/stable/3105385>.
-The Kranzberg in the title, Melvin Kransberg, was a historian and a founder of the Society for the History of Technology, and the laws named after him are the distillation of a lifetime’s work looking into the relationship between technology and society.
+There’s an excellent essay that I always recommend to people interested in how technology and society are shaping (and reshaping) each other: Technology and History: “Kranzberg’s Laws”.2Kranzberg, M 1986, ‘Technology and History: “Kranzberg’s Laws”’, Technology and Culture, vol. 27, no. 3, pp. 544–560, <http://www.jstor.org/stable/3105385>.
+The Kranzberg in the title, Melvin Kransberg (1917-1995), was a historian and founder of the Society for the History of Technology, and the laws named after him are the distillation of a lifetime’s work exploring the relationship between technology and society.
 The essay uses examples from the Cold War, but it’s startling how effective they are at explaining the current circumstances we find ourselves in.